Scholarships Awarded to National SkillsUSA Champions

 This year’s national winners in both the secondary and post-secondary divisions will receive $1500 scholarships provided by PGSF.
 In the secondary division, the first-place spot went to Haylee Cooper of Diman Regional Vocational Technical High School in Fall River, Massachusetts.
 The gold medalist in the post-secondary group was awarded to Brittany Whitestone of the Carroll County Career & Tech Center in Westminster, Maryland.

-About PGSF: The Print and Graphics Scholarship Foundation is a not for profit, private, industry directed organization that dispenses technical and college scholarships and assistance to talented youth interested in graphic communication careers.
+The Print and Graphics Scholarship Foundation is a not-for-profit, private, industry-directed organization that dispenses technical and college scholarships and assistance to talented youth interested in graphic communication careers.
 The mission of PGSF is to promote the graphics industry as a career choice for young people, and then to support them through their education process.
 In 2016, more than 200 students were provided with support totaling over $400,000.